 Lower speeds give drivers and others more time to react.

 By travelling at 20mph instead of 30mph, pedestrians and cyclists are five times more likely to survive a hit by a motorised vehicle.
 With a reduction of just 1mph, this can reduce casualties by an average of 6%.

 Whether you are driving, walking or cycling around the town read safety information for all road users via the Kent Road Safety website.

 The consultation closed on 3 March 2021.
-Responses will be analysed and a consultation report produced.
-This will be published on our website.
+Responses have been analysed and the consultation report is now available.

 In addition to consultations responses, data from the following activities will help inform our decision: